tikv/rfcs/text/2018-10-25-batch-split.md

 }
 ```

-So once TiKV gets `AskBatchSplitResponse` with `ErrorType::INCOMPATIBLE_VERSION`, it uses original `AskSplit` instead of `AskBatchSplit`, and all following processes will degrade to original way.
-So original code path is not deleted.
+So once TiKV gets `AskBatchSplitResponse` with `ErrorType::INCOMPATIBLE_VERSION`, it uses the original `AskSplit` instead of `AskBatchSplit`, and all the following processes will degrade to the original way.
+So the original code path is not deleted.

 ### Approximate split key

-What we said above can ease the problem, however scanning a large Region can also consume a lot of time and CPU.
-Test shows that large Region can still easily show up even with batch split implemented, although split is speeded up.
+What we said above can ease the problem.
+However, scanning a large Region can also consume a lot of time and CPU.
+The test shows that large Regions can still easily show up even with batch split implemented, although split is speeded up.

 When a Region becomes large enough, it's more practical to divide it into smaller chunks quickly.
 This can be achieved via size estimation, which can be calculated from SST properties.
 Although it may not be accurate enough, it's okay for a large Region.